theme-next/theme-next.org/source/docs/theme-settings/index.md

 {% endcode %}
 <!-- endtab -->
 <!-- tab <code>show_result</code> -->
 By default NexT doesn't show copy results of the copy-and-paste functionality.
-You can also enable it by editing value `copy_button.show_result` to `true` in {% label primary@theme config file %}.
+You can also enable it by setting value `copy_button.show_result` to `true` in {% label primary@theme config file %}.

 {% code lang:yml hexo/_config.yml %}
 codeblock: